Next Level House Rules and a Look Back at a Classic of Wargaming

 You can find Death From Above Wargaming at: https://dfawargaming.com/

-You can find the BT: Destiny rules in their Download section: https://dfawargaming.com/downloads
+You can find the BT: Override rules in their Download section: https://dfawargaming.com/downloads

-(This review originally appeared in Knights of the Dinner Table Magazine issue #292)
+(This review originally appeared in Knights of the Dinner Table Magazine issue #292, back when the ruleset was referred to as Battletech: Destiny)